AfricTivistes/charter-portal/pages/embracing-civic-technology-to-amplify-african-voices-introducing-4-democratic-governance-initiatives-to-engage-with-the-african-governance-architecture.en.md

 * Strengthening the ability of civic initiatives to use knowledge, data and technology in their effort to monitor and promote the implementation of the [African Charter on Democracy, Elections and Governance (ACDEG)](https://au.int/en/treaties/african-charter-democracy-elections-and-governance);
 * Increasing collaboration between AU policymakers, national decision-makers and civil society organisations on matters of democratic governance.

 On 30 November 2021 we launched the [CivicTech Fund Africa](https://civictechfund.africa/), a mechanism designed to amplify the work of young African innovators who seek to use technology as a way of enhancing public participation and democratic processes at the local and continental levels.
-We will achieve this by providing seed grants, technology and data support to the innovators who successfully apply for the fund.
+We will achieve this by providing seed grants, technology and data support to successful innovators.

 We are therefore delighted to invite you to the unveiling of the first  4 successful teams selected under the grant “[Civic Tech and the African Governance Architecture (AGA)](https://civictechfund.africa/aga/)”.